behnaz93montazeri/Coal-Terminal-Machines-Analysis-Tableau/README.md

 *Calculated idle capacity using Tableau table calculations.

-This new dataset is availbale in "P11-Coal-Terminal copy.xlsx" Excel file.
+This new dataset is available in "P11-Coal-Terminal copy.xlsx" Excel file.

 ## Visualization and Analysis: